Equivariant infinite loop space theory, the space level story: The homotopical version of the Segal machine

-In the first, the diagonal arrow $\epz$ is a level $G$-equivalence, but we cannot expect $\io$ and $\bP\epz$ to be level $G$-equivalences since that would imply that all three arrows in the second diagram are \gen-level equivalences, contradicting \myref{warning}.
+In the first, the diagonal arrow $\epz$ is a level $G$-equivalence, but we cannot expect $\io$ and $\bP\epz$ to be level $G$-equivalences since that would imply that all three arrows in the second diagram are \gen-level equivalences, contradicting \autoref{warning}.
 In the second diagram, $\bU\epz$ is an \gen-level equivalence and the other two arrows are level $G$-equivalences. \end{rem}

-Using \myref{consist}, we see that this comparison implies the following comparison of naive $G$-prespectra.
+Using \autoref{consist}, we see that this comparison implies the following comparison of classical $G$-prespectra.

-\begin{prop}\mylabel{itsago} Let $X$ be a special $\sF$-$G$-space.
-Then the positive naive $\OM$-$G$-prespectra obtained by prolonging $X$, $B(\sF,\sF,X)$, and $\bU B(\sF_G,\sF_G, \bP X)$ to $\sW_G$-$G$-spaces and then restricting to spheres $S^n$ are level $G$-equivalent.
-Their bottom structural maps are compatible group completions of $G$-spaces equivalent to $X_1$. \end{prop} \begin{proof} For any $A$, functoriality of prolongation applied to the second diagram of \myref{pedant} gives a commutative diagram
+\begin{prop} Let $X$ be a special $\sF$-$G$-space.
+Then the positive classical $\OM$-$G$-prespectra obtained by prolonging $X$ or $B(\sF,\sF,X)$ or $\bU B(\sF_G,\sF_G, \bP X)$ to $\sW_G$-$G$-spaces and then restricting to spheres $S^n$ are level $G$-equivalent.
+Their bottom structural maps are compatible group completions of $G$-spaces equivalent to $X_1$. \end{prop} \begin{proof} For any $A$, functoriality of prolongation applied to the second diagram of \autoref{pedant} gives a commutative diagram

 Here we have used the factorization of prolongation from $\sF$-$G$-spaces to $\sW_G$-$G$-spaces through $\sF_G$-$G$-spaces and the isomorphism $\bP\bU\iso \Id$, where $\bP$ is prolongation from $\sF$-$G$-spaces to $\sF_G$-$G$-spaces.
-By \myref{iff} and \myref{pedant}, all three of our $\sF$-$G$-spaces are special.
-Restricting to spheres $S^n$, we can apply \myref{consist} to each of them.
-Taking $A= S^0$, we see compatible $G$-equivalences with $X_1$, and taking $A = S^1$, we see that the bottom structure maps are compatible group completions.
+By \autoref{iff} and \autoref{pedant}, all three of our $\sF$-$G$-spaces are special.
+Restricting to spheres $S^n$, we can apply \autoref{consist} to each of them.
+Taking $A= S^0$, we see compatible weak $G$-equivalences with $X_1$, and taking $A = S^1$, we see that the bottom structure maps are compatible group completions.
 That implies that we have weak $G$-equivalences at level $1$.
 In turn, since we are comparing $\OM$-$G$-prespectra, that implies that we have weak $G$-equivalences at all levels $n$. \end{proof}